 The Value Multiplier

-Real-World Example: A SAS Business Class flight to New York costs ~130,000 points round-trip.
-With a 2-for-1 voucher, you and a companion fly for 130,000 points total, saving you 130,000 points worth approximately 13,000 kr.
-That single redemption often justifies the entire annual fee of your Amex card.
+Real-World Example: A SAS Business Class flight to New York costs ~120,000 points round-trip (60K one-way since the December 2025 price update).
+With a 2-for-1 voucher, you and a companion fly for 120,000 points total instead of 240,000 — saving 120,000 points worth approximately 12,000 kr.
+That single redemption easily justifies the 6,900 kr annual fee of the Elite card.

-The voucher works as a 50% points discount on award bookings for two people.
+The voucher works as a 50% points discount on award bookings for up to two people.
 You still pay full taxes and fees, but the points savings are substantial, especially when redeeming for premium cabins where point costs are highest.

 Earning follows a straightforward calendar-year schedule (January 1 - December 31).
 The requirements are identical for Sweden and Norway residents.
+Note that card fees increased in January 2026: the Premium card now costs 1,800 kr/year and the Elite card 6,900 kr/year.

 SAS Amex Elite 2-for-1 Voucher